 By the way, It’s illegal to break into another person’s account and access their information without their explicit permission.

 There’s one, typically successful way of harvesting Facebook credentials: Hackers can go-phish.
 Social engineering, if done correctly, can work on a case-by-case basis.
 The best way to do this is to create a fake Facebook login page and send it to the victim.
 The trick is that it’s got to look exactly like the real one.
 But first, the hacker needs a Web site that’ll host the fake login page.
 In order to do that, a domain has to be registered with a domain registrar.
 Hackers are pretty smart; they aren’t going to use any of their personal information when registering their domain.
 They will most likely be operating behind a proxy to hide their location.
 So, anything they enter cannot be traced back to them.
 The domain is relatively inexpensive and shouldn’t be more than $15.
 After that, they can craft a Web site to look like an authentic Facebook login page like this one:

 The Fake Facebook login page above looks exactly like the real Facebook login page; in fact, it’s exactly the same!
 The only difference is what’s in the URL bar.
 So, hackers try to reserve a similar domain that a victim wouldn’t second-glance.

 But, you don’t need to be an expert in Web development and HTML to craft a fake Facebook login page.
 There are many tutorials online that shows you how to do this, but some leave out a lot of detail.
-Just go to the Facebook login page, right click, and press “view page source.”
-Copy all of it and paste that into a text document.
-You should get this:
+An attacker can simply go to the Facebook login page, right click, and press “view page source.”
+They can then copy all of it and paste that into a text document:

-Next, press ctrl + f and search for “action=“.
-Whatever is to the right of “action=”, you need to change to “log.php”.
+Next, they can press ctrl + f and search for “action=“.
+Whatever is to the right of “action=”, they can change to “log.php”.
 Creating the log.php file is in the next step.
-You also need to change the method from “post” to “get.”
+Attackers also need to change the method from “post” to “get.”